 - Normally not used in layer parent stock but in selection farms.
-Still it is an option when labor cost is low and facilities are affordable. - Males are housed in male-adapted individual cages, females in femaleadapted cage. - Manure can be collected by a belt in most of models. - Automatic feeding in most of models - No natural matting.
+Still it is an option when labor cost is low and facilities are affordable. - Males are housed in male-adapted individual cages, females in femaleadapted cage. - Manure can be collected by a belt in most of models. - Automatic feeding in most of models - No natural mating.
 Artificial insemination (Al) is required

-AVIARY SYSTEM
+AVIARY SYSTEM\

-- ► Fast growing type of cage-free systems for commercial layers, but also for PS with very good results. - For use of this production systems the layer parent stock need an aviary rearing system from 0-17 weeks of age. - Only one feeding system is needed for males and females. - Height of different levels need to be enough high for mating. - Most manure can be collected by manure belt during production cycle. - Matting occurs naturally. - Birds need to be reared in aviary block system or floor with winchable elements system. - When housing males with intact combs, there must be enough space between feed chain and perches on top of feeders to give them adequate space to eat. - Enough space between perches on top of feeders and roof of cage to prevent comb's injuries - Best to make compartments with equally number of breeders. - The aisle between blocks must be > 1.8 m wide.
+- Fast growing type of cage-free systems for commercial layers, but also for PS with very good results. - Layer parent stock housed in this system must have been reared in an aviary rearing system. - Only one feeding system is needed for males and females. - Height of different levels need to be enough high for mating. - Most manure can be collected by manure belt during production cycle. - Mating occurs naturally. - Birds need to be reared in aviary block system or floor with winchable elements system. - When housing males with intact combs, there must be enough space between feed chain and perches on top of feeders to give them adequate space to eat. - Enough space between perches on top of feeders and roof of cage to prevent comb's injuries. - Best to make compartments with equally number of breeders. - The aisle between blocks must be > 1.8 m wide.